SaumiRah/Data-Analytics-Portfolio/README.md

 ### Hi, I'm Saumi.
 ![alt text](selfie.jpg)

 I graduated from Simon Fraser University in 2023 with a Bachelor of Arts and Social Sciences in Honours Philosophy, with a Minor in Social Data Analytics.
+I'm currently a masters student at UBC studying Computational Linguistics in Data Science.
+I expect to graduate in June 2026.

-Please find my most up to date CV and a collection of completed projects below, including the capstones for my Social Data Analytics minor and the Google Business Intelligence program.
+Please find my most up to date CV and a collection of completed projects below!

 ## [CV](SaumiRahnamay%20-%20CV.pdf)
 ## Projects